|Flight Number||Destination||Depart||Arrival Time||Routing||Days of Operations|

 Helpline No: 0124-3376000

-Airport Name: Netaji Subhas Chandra Bose International Airport
+Airport name: Netaji Subhas Chandra Bose International Airport

-Airport Code: CCU
+IATA Code: CCU

 Delhi city is a vivid blend of traditions, cultural diversity, political importance as well as architectural brilliance.
 It bridges its historical glory with the current modern era.
 A popular tourist spot which houses multiple theatres and centres of performing arts.
 Delhi's food is equally important to describe why people keep coming back to this wonderful city.
 Some of the spectacular historic sites to visit here are: Qutub Minar, Red Fort, India Gate, Lotus temple, Humayun tomb and Rashtrapati Bhavan.